andrewrothstein/valve-infra/executor/server/README.md

-New machines will be added automatically when POSTing or PUTing to the `/api/v1/machine/` REST endpoint, but they won't be useable until
+New machines will be added automatically when POSTing or PUTing to the `/api/v1/machine/` REST endpoint, but they won't be useable until they get associated to a PDU and a PDU port.

 Here is an annotated sample file, where `AUTO` means you should not be modifying this value (and all children of it) while `MANUAL` means that